learning-zone/angular-basics/README.md

 </div>
 ```

-`ng-content` works very much like `router-outlet`: It’s a directive that indicates where dynamic content is going to be loaded.
+`ng-content` works very much like `router-outlet`: It is a directive that indicates where dynamic content is going to be loaded.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>